 >Library Card Application (paper)

->Online Library Card Application *After completing your online application, please visit the library within thirty days and bring your Photo ID (and proof of address if different than your ID) in order to get your library card.
-For those unable to visit us, please call us at (319) 273-8643 and library staff will help you complete the process.*
+>Online Library Card Application *After completing your online application, please visit the library within thirty days and bring your Photo ID (and proof of address if different than your ID) in order to get your library card.*

 Cedar Falls Public Library will issue library cards in compliance with Open Access rules for statewide reciprocal borrowing.
 UNI students living in the dorm holding a library card from a library participating in Open Access may borrow books from the Cedar Falls Public Library according to the rules of Open Access.
 Students will be asked to provide their UNI address and home address as proof of identification.